akudo7/kudos-gpt/README.md

 <details>
 <summary>05.
 Delete a discussion</summary>

-To delete a discussion, you can click the cross icon `del thread`.
+To delete a discussion, the cross icon `del thread` is available.
 <font color="red">NOTE: It is not removed from a JSON file.</font>
 <p align="center">
     <img src="https://github.com/akudo7/kudos-gpt/raw/HEAD/kudos-gpt_07_1.png" />